-Call the Appeals Program immediately.
-We will ask you to provide us with information about why you need an expedited hearing.
-The information you provide should clearly show why, without an immediate hearing, your life or health, or your ability to attain, maintain, or regain maximum function will be in danger.
+When you request a hearing, you must also include documentation that clearly shows why, without an immediate hearing, your life or health, or your ability to attain, maintain, or regain maximum function, will be in danger.
 Medical records, doctor statements, physical therapy notes, and other documents can show your need for an immediate hearing.
 The Presiding Officer will decide whether to grant your request for an expedited hearing, based on the documents you submit.
-If the Presiding Officer grants your request for an expedited appeal, the Presiding Officer will render a decision within 14 days.
+If the Presiding Officer grants your request for an expedited appeal, the Presiding Officer will render a decision within 14 calendar days.

 Q: What happens to my eligibility while I wait for my appeal hearing?

 Your premium tax credit or cost-sharing reduction amount remains the same until the Presiding Officer makes a decision on your appeal.

 Q: May I have more time to file my appeal?

 No. The federal rules give you 90 days to request an appeal.

 Q: How will I know when the hearing will be scheduled?

 Within 2 weeks of requesting a hearing, the Appeals Specialist assigned to your case will contact you.
 You can discuss hearing dates and times during that phone call.

 The Appeals Specialist will schedule the hearing and send you a hearing notice.
 The notice includes several important deadlines as well as the date and time of your pre-hearing conference and appeal hearing.
 It’s very important that you keep track of the deadlines and the meeting dates and times.

 Q: May I request a different hearing date or change the schedule?